 When you talk to your customers, try to make the communication as natural as possible.
 Be sure to use their names, use humor if appropriate, and always be polite.
 Showing empathy will help you greatly when it comes to connecting with your clients.
-Don't miss any opportunities.
-All interactions allow you to attract and retain customers.

-So, in order to attract customers, your objective must be to maintain fluid, responsive communication.
+Your objective must be to maintain fluid, responsive communication.
 Really listen to your customers because quality communication will be something that sets you apart from the competition.

 2. Know Your Customers